leilaicruz/Experimental_Journal/journal/2020-02/2020-02-09-dnrp1-dbem2-for-satay.md

 > Pros: less PCRs

 > Cons: I have to do two genomic preps.
+- The strategy is to delete *nrp1* using the HYGRO cassette and *bem2* in the leu2 locus as Liedewij has in her strains, in my ylic133 strain.

+The procedure using Method 1 is as follows:

+- Perform a PCR using primers 1 and 6 for each gene (nrp1 and bem2) in yll137 (for nrp1) and yll140 (for bem2).
+  - Try to get around 3ug of DNA after PCR for each strain to ensure plenty of transformants.
+- Transform it into ylic133 each fragment separately.
+- Check the integration by plate.

+## Method 2

+> Pros: No genomic preps

+> Cons: I have to do 6 more PCRs!!!.

 - The procedure consists on:
   - Perform an Overlap Extension (OEP) PCR in order to get a DNA fragment in high concentration to insert in ylic133 and kick out the *nrp1* and *bem2* gene by replacing the HYGRO and LEU2 markers, respectively.